Red Burns: Career in technology

 Around the time of her second husband's death, Burns began her interest in social uses of technology, including the possibility that everybody could make documentaries.
 This interest was sparked when she attended a demonstration of the Sony Portapak camera, the first portable video camera, in 1970.

 Inspired, she met with David Oppenheim, a former dean of the Tisch School of the Arts, who referred her to George C. Stoney and the film school at New York University.
 The two co-taught a video production course, which focused on the use of video in a community-based context.
 As part of the course, students taught residents in the Washington Heights district of Manhattan how to use video to pressure city hall into giving them a new traffic light.
 With Stoney, Burns co-founded an informal program, the Alternate Media Center at Tisch School of the Arts's in 1971.

 Among her projects at this research center for new technologies were a two-way cable system and interactive television through which senior citizens in Reading, Pennsylvania, could communicate with each other and get information about social services.
 She also used telecommunications systems to provide services to increase the independence of developmentally disabled individuals in Vermont and pioneered an early teletext trial.

 Out of the Alternate Media Center, Martin Elton developed the Interactive Telecommunications Program in 1979; Burns directed it from 1983.
 Burns emphasized the importance of housing such projects within an art school context, stating that "People who come from other disciplines, not just computer scientists, can now create their own forms of communication.
 Doctors and architects and educators can use more than words—they can use pictures and sound."
 Burns believed strongly in the strength of creativity over technical aptitude, stating "To me, the computer is just another tool.
 It's like a pen.
 You have to have a pen, and to know penmanship, but neither will write the book for you".

 During her work with the Interactive Telecommunications Program, 3000 students were awarded diplomas.
-One of the students who caught Burns' eye was Dennis Crowley, creator of Dodgeball and Foursquare.
+One of the students who caught Burns's eye was Dennis Crowley, creator of Dodgeball and Foursquare.
 Crowley called ITP "a playground, almost, for people who are really enthusiastic about tech and the user experience and using technology to enrich people’s lives".

 In addition to her work with ITP, Burns was also named Tokyo Broadcasting System Chair at NYU in 1997.